MarcPozzo/MyProjects/Birds_Detection/README.md

 Custom Convolutional Neural Network was used such as Lenet, VGG16 or YoloV2.

 This is not possible  to execute scripts inside because I cannot share pictures.
 That is why I propose you I explain strategies I used.
+If you want to have a quick overview of my work and use my algorithme in several pictures please type: cd Birds_Detection/Demonstration python3 inference.py

+Requirement for the demonstration: tensorflow=1.13.1
+Keras=2.2.4
+openCV/cv2=3.4.2

 If you want a quick look of my script, I suggest you to go in demonstration folder where there are the most important scripts.
 This work is still in progress because I began to transfert it in October, that is why few scrip may be missing or path could be wrong.
 I will correct it as soon as possible.